Hertizch/SonarrSharp/README.md

 # SonarrSharp
 C# Sonarr API wrapper.
-Still in a beta phase, all methods and properties are subject to change.

 ## Compatibility
-.NET framework, .NET core and Xamarin
+Written as a .NET Standard library, so should be compatible with .NET framework, .NET core and Xamarin.

 ## Installation
 Available as a NuGet package: